 Very often, as generally expected, students will express different – sometimes strongly conflicting – ASK about commodities (and other phenomena related to STSE relationships).
 An approach that may appeal to many students in this regard is to have them react to and share their ASK with classmates about Issue Comics, like that at right (below on phones).
 Reasons for differences in students’ ASK are complex and varied.
 A common reason is a student’s (and/or parents’, etc.) more general socio-political views (e.g., as via the Political Compass survey).
 Clearly, although the teacher may adhere to certain ASK about phenomena, it seems critical in such reflective work to ensure that it is mostly student-directed (with some necessary teacher stimuli) and open-ended.

-Needs to Directly Teach About Often-hidden Powerful ASK
+Needs to Teach About Powerful Actants

 Teaching About Actor-Network Theory

-Many or most possibly-problematic STSE relationships can be understood in terms of actor-network theory (ANT) – which conceives of all living, nonliving & symbolic entities (‘actants’) as being part of a (likely global) network of actants, each pair of which is in 2-way relationships with each other.
+As elaborated on our STSE Education page, many or most possibly-problematic STSE relationships can be understood in terms of actor-network theory (ANT) – which conceives of all living, nonliving & symbolic entities (‘actants’) as being part of a (likely global) network of actants, each pair of which is in 2-way relationships with each other.
 In the video at right (below on phones), two secondary school science teachers explain some history of ANT, some key concepts like (de-)punctualization and some examples of actor-network maps.
 The first four videos below illustrate a teacher’s effort to teach about ANT and network making, while the fifth provides a brief sample of students’ ANT-mapping activities.

 Needs to Teach About Capitalist Influences on Fields of Technoscience

-In democracies, students should be taught about effects of capitalist influences on fields of science and technology, especially in the neoliberal period – in which governments & transnational organizations (e.g., WTO) take active roles in setting laws & regulations to assist capitalists in making profits.
+In democracies, students should be taught – as part of STSE Education – about effects of capitalist influences on fields of science and technology, especially in the neoliberal period – in which governments & transnational organizations (e.g., WTO) take active roles in setting laws & regulations to assist capitalists in making profits.
 Neoliberal capitalism has been extremely successful, assimilating myriad living & nonliving things and symbolic actants into a global dispositif oriented towards profit-making for a few people & groups, often at expense of wellbeing of most other living & non-living things.
 In extreme neoliberal cases, as depicted in the schema at right/below, ‘Science’ is regulated for profit-making, as is ‘Technology,’ which tends to focus on development of harmful for-profit products & services (e.g., see Union of Concerned Scientists).

 Further Reading About Pro-capitalist Technosciences